The Shift from Generic to Brand-Aware AI

 The backend exposes endpoints for uploading documents and triggering generation requests.
 Rather than performing heavy processing itself, the API forwards requests to specialized services that implement the core functionality.

-From there, the request moves through a series of stages.
+From there, the request moves through a series of stages:

 What the diagram does not show is where most RAG systems quietly break.
 Retrieval returns the wrong chunks.
 Chunking destroys sentence context at boundaries.
 Generation runs without enough grounding.
 Outputs reach the user without any quality check.